 Have you ever made a project using Mod Podge?

-You May Also Like: 12 Fun DIY Craft Letter Projects
+You might also be interested in: 12 Fun DIY Craft Letter Decoration Ideas